Research Misconduct Policy

 - Restoring Reputations: Lewis & Clark will undertake all reasonable, practical, and appropriate efforts to a) protect and restore the position and reputation of any person alleged to have engaged in research misconduct, but against whom no finding of research misconduct was made, if that person or his/her legal counsel or other authorized representative requests that we do so; b) protect and restore the position and reputation of any complainant, witness, or committee member; and c) counter potential or actual retaliation against those complainants, witnesses and committee members.

-Related Lewis & Clark Policies
+Related Lewis & Clark Policies, Procedures, and Guidelines

 - Responsible Conduct of Research Policy and Training Plan